 Joint Position Statement of AAIDD and The Arc

-People with intellectual and/or developmental disabilities* must have access to both public and private transportation to lead full, independent lives.
+People with intellectual and developmental disabilities (IDD)* must have access to both public and private transportation to lead full, self-directed lives.

-Although federal and state legislation encourages more people with all types of disabilities to go to work, getting to work requires transportation.
-Inadequate transportation inhibits community involvement.
-Those living in rural areas often face the greatest challenge of all due to total lack of public transportation and long distances between destinations.
+Federal and state legislation encourages economic self-sufficiency for people with all types of disabilities, which requires transportation.
+Inadequate transportation inhibits community involvement, including successful employment.
+Where there is available transportation, there is often little to no training available to support individuals with IDD to make full use of it.
+For those providing the transportation, there is insufficient training to understand and meet their customers' needs, including cultural competencies.
+Those living in rural areas often face the greatest challenge of all due to lack of public transportation, limited private transportation options, and long distances between destinations.

-Transportation agencies, service providers, and advocacy organizations must ensure that:
+Transportation industries, agencies, service providers, and advocacy organizations must ensure that:

-- Existing public transportation is accessible, available in a timely manner, and equipped to suit the physical, sensory, and/or cognitive needs of all people.
+- Public transportation is adequately funded, fully financially and physically accessible, reliable to meet people’s needs, and equipped to suit the physical, sensory, and cognitive needs of all people.

 Board of Directors, AAIDD

 Board of Directors, The Arc of the United States

 Intellectual Disability (ID) is a lifelong condition where significant limitations in both intellectual functioning and adaptive behavior emerge during the developmental period (before adulthood).

 Developmental Disabilities (DD), first defined in 1975 federal legislation now known as “The DD Act,”, are a group of lifelong conditions that emerge during the developmental period and result in some level of functional limitation in learning, language, communication, cognition, behavior, socialization, or mobility.
 The most common DD conditions are intellectual disability, Down syndrome, autism, cerebral palsy, spina bifida, fetal alcohol syndrome, and fragile X syndrome.